-Assistant Vice President, Deputy ADA Coordinator, Deputy Title IX Coordinator
+Assistant Vice President, Title VI Coordinator, Deputy ADA Coordinator, Deputy Title IX Coordinator

 As the Assistant Vice President of the Office of Institutional Equity, Katherine Antwi Green facilitates and monitors effective strategies to advance a diverse and inclusive University; provides leadership on matters related to equity, diversity, respect, and inclusiveness for all members of the University community; and leads the efforts of the Office of Institutional Equity in its four functional areas: institutional equity, education and development, University community outreach, and compliance and assessment.
 In her role as Assistant Vice President, Katherine also serves as the University's Title VI Coordinator.
 In this role Katherine is responsible for administering and monitoring the University's Title VI activities.
 In addition, Katherine serves as the University's Deputy ADA Coordinator.
 As Deputy ADA Coordinator, Katherine manages employee ADA requests for accommodation under the Americans with Disabilities Act and teams with campus partners to ensure matters involving accessibility are addressed appropriately and in a timely, effective, and efficient manner.
 As the Deputy Title IX Coordinator, Katherine collaborates with the Title IX Coordinator to ensure institutional compliance with all related laws and regulations.

 Brett Lohoefener, J.D.